 Criteria

-- The company offsets its carbon footprint annually, at a minimum, by using one or more reliable carbon offsetting providers.
+• The company offsets its entire carbon footprint at least annually, by using one or more reliable carbon offsetting providers.

 Minimising the carbon footprint must be goal-oriented, systematic and effective.
 Examples of such minimisation measures include: